 Knowledge is power.
 Power to the people.
 No change can come without joy.
 Build ecstatically.
 Look at the leaves, trees and forests.
 Listen.
 Step aside (that means long time held beliefs, too) to reach a goal.
-Be unconditional in your love and love and take care of yourself.
+Be unconditional in your love.
+Love and take care of yourself.

 Actions you can take from home or on a break at work: